 - Office 365 eDiscovery

 Office 365 is one of the most common office productivity solutions in the world.
 It contains critical files, emails, and messages, all of which are commonly relevant for litigation and regulatory purposes, making O365 eDiscovery a critical need for today’s organizations.
-An effective O365 eDiscovery solution should comprehensively cover Exchange, SharePoint, and OneDrive.
+An effective O365 eDiscovery solution should comprehensively cover Exchange.